A Comprehensive Guide to Recognising and Addressing Symptoms for Optimal Mind Health

 Now, let’s dive into our eating habits, which often provide significant clues about our mood states.

 Have you noticed how your appetite changes with your emotions?
-You may find that sadness or anxiety sends you straight to the fridge for comfort food, while has you reaching for healthier options.
+You may find that sadness or anxiety sends you straight to the fridge for comfort food, while happiness has you reaching for healthier options.

 This is because our brain sends signals based on our moods that influence what we eat and how much we consume.